sigit-purnomo/sigit-purnomo.github.io/_posts/2020-05-13-curated-lists-of-publications-about-abstractive-summarization-from-arxiv.md

 ---
 title:  "Curated Lists of Publications about Abstractive Summarization from ArXiv"
 excerpt: "Abstractive summary is a technique in which the summary is created by either rephrasing or using the new words, rather than simply extracting the relevant phrases.
 I have tried to collect and curate some publications form Arxiv that related to the abstractive summarization, and the results were listed here.
-Please enjoy it! "
+Please enjoy it if your research interest is about abstractive summarization! "
 date: 2020-05-13
 permalink: /posts/2020/05/curated-lists-of-publications-about-abstractive-summarization-from-arxiv/
 categories: [natural-language-proessing]